-- For queries, we place limits on the number of records inspected (see query limits).
-When this limit is reached, New Relic will reject traffic from the source scanning the largest number of records and attempt to allow traffic from other sources.
+- For queries, we place limits on the number of queries per minute and the number of records inspected (see query limits).
+When the number of queries per minute limit is reached, New Relic will begin rejecting queries until the number of queries is below the limit.
+When the records inspected limit is reached, New Relic will reject traffic from the source scanning the largest number of records and attempt to allow traffic from other sources.

 - For metrics, we place a limit on the number of unique timeseries (cardinality) per account and per metric.
 When this limit is reached, aggregated data is turned off for the rest of the UTC day.

 For every major limit violation, New Relic creates an

 NrIntegrationError event for that account, which has these limit-related attributes:

 The system Limits page (from the account dropdown, click